• • 5 min read

 About Building Information Modeling ( BIM )

-BIM designing is digital visualization with transformation of engineering data into a model flexible to handle.
-BIM is utilized to design buildings, and it facilitates further construction and operation processes.
+BIM design is digital visualization that turns engineering data into a model that’s easy to work with.
+BIM is used to design buildings, and it helps with the later construction and operation stages.

 3D representation of BIM designing